Liberty Radio: The broadcasting slot

 UCKG were not allowed to change the format to religious programming, but did broadcast programmes linked to their UCKG Help Centres in the evenings.
 In February 2001 Ofcom issued a "Yellow Card" to Liberty Radio over religious content and giving undue prominence to its owners, the UCKG, breaching two rules of the Advertising and Sponsorship Code.
 Changes were made as a result.

 At the time there were rules preventing stations owned by religious organisations from owning digital radio licences in the UK.
-Therefore, Liberty could not move onto DAB, and did not get an automatic license renewal so their broadcasting licence was readvertised, and was awarded on 12 November 2002 to Club Asia, who took over 963 and 972 MW at midnight on 3 July 2003.
+Therefore, Liberty could not move onto DAB and did not get an automatic license renewal, so their broadcasting licence was readvertised.
+It was awarded on 12 November 2002 to Club Asia, who took over 963 and 972 MW at midnight on 3 July 2003.
 Club Asia went into administration in August 2009 and was taken over by Sunrise Radio Group, itself owned by Litt Corporation, who branded it "Buzz Asia", later "Buzz Radio".